minkaotic/front-end-notes/AJAX-Notes.md

 > `.open()` and `.send()` are the most commonly used methods.
 For other methods on `XMLHttpRequest`, e.g. for managing headers, [see MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest#Methods).

 ## AJAX Properties
+The `XMLHttpRequest` object has a number of properties available to help with the request control flow & settings:

 ### Event Handler Properties
 - `.onreadystatechange` - called whenever the `readyState` attribute changes.